ogelbric/Tanzu-AVI-nxDC-nxCL-noAccessCloud/README.md

 # Tanzu-AVI-nxDC-nxCL-noAccessCloud

-This write up wil center on the setup of vCenter with AVI and enabling several vCenter Data Centers and vCenter Clusters with WCP (Tanzu TKGs).
+This write up will center on the setup of vCenter with AVI enabling several vCenter Data Centers and vCenter Clusters with WCP (Tanzu TKGs).

 ## In the beginning was the inspiration: